owllegator/owllegator/README.md

 - 👋 Hi!
 I’m Jayden / @owllegator
-- 🌱 I’m currently in school as a Game Arts major!
-(2025')
+- 🌱 i'm an artist and like to make things!
-- 📫 Contact me: jfosburg@pratt.edu
+- 📫 Contact me: owll3gator@gmail.com

 <!---
 owllegator/owllegator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.